Is another sports defamation lawsuit on the way?

-What Has Reporters Wondering If A Sports Defamation Suit Is On The Way?
+Why Are Reporters Wondering If Sports Defamation Suit Is Brewing?

 According to reports, the “coaches’ decision” to bench Miller erupted in a heated exchange between Miller and NBA veteran/gumshoe head coach, Shaw.
 A locker room blow-up punctuated the incident.
-Apparently, disparagement and frustrations were shared by all – loudly.
+Disparagement and frustrations were shared by all – loudly.

-Later, when asked about the incident by Yahoo!
-Sports, Miller chided, “I was made out to be the bad guy, the villain, because I was the one complaining about minutes.
+Later, when asked about the incident, Miller chided, “I was made out to be the bad guy, the villain, because I was the one complaining about minutes.
 That wasn’t the issue at all.”

 “I came out and represented the organization, played games, practiced and did it the right way.
 Don’t bash me.
 It’s not true saying I was disgruntled about minutes and complaining.
 In reality, I was just speaking up for guys on the team and being a veteran leader.
 I was just doing my job.”